~16 min left

 • Smaller default scope per app — easier to phase by module.

-• Simpler data model — Python developers can read and reshape data quickly.
+• Simpler data model — Python developers reshape data quickly.

-• Open source nature means you can iterate without vendor permission.
+• Open source means you can iterate without vendor permission.

 • Modern UI reduces training friction.